 In the wake of Donald Trump’s rise to what is simultaneously the best and the worst job in the world, ‘yuuuge’ introspection has been going on in national capitals, foreign policy think tanks, economic think tanks, by firesides, on social media, everywhere.
 How did we get here?
 When did the rain start falling on us?
 Dear God, please forgive us our sins and deliver us from evil…

 It goes without saying that the effects of a Trump government/administration/regime will be widespread and far-reaching.
 For starters he will control the US’s arsenal of nuclear weapons from Jan 21st, so if Putin ticks him off cockroaches could be running the world 100 years on from now.
 Cockroaches are the only creatures unaffected by nuclear fallout.
 US generals have been researching the constitution to cross-check how much they have to obey his commands.
 US generals can be a handful.
-During the Bay of Pigs showdown JFK, JFK himself was one day away from losing control of them.
+During the Cuban Missile Crisis JFK, JFK himself, was one day away from losing control of them.
 Bush 2 followed hawkish advice, plunged into Iraq, then ended up having a rather public dust up with these generals.

 Across the pond, someone said that one could hear a pin drop in the capitals of Eastern Europe as US election results came in.
 Eastern Europe has traditionally relied on the Cold-War NATO doctrine of ‘an attack against one is an attack against all’ to stand their ground in the face of the Russian military juggernaut.
 This doctrine has been questioned by Trump on the campaign trail.
 And so it remains to be seen whether and how much he will stand by US allies should Putin extend his reach beyond Crimea.
 Angela Merkel, as close to a philosopher queen as Europe has had in a while, has quickly and quietly taken up the mantle of the defender of Europe.
 Increased patrols on the Russian border have been agreed upon beginning in early 2017.
 Joint air force patrols have become a normal thing in Scandinavian countries.